Harmonic functions on Tutte embeddings and linearized Monge-Amp\`ere equation: Convergence of discrete harmonic functions on as

-Using Lemma~\ref{lemma:crossing_estimates} it is easy to see that $h$ is continuous up to $\overline \Omega$, we have $h\vert_{\partial \Omega} = g$ and $H_\delta$ converge to $h$ uniformly in $\overline \Omega$ along the corresponding subsequence.
+Using Lemma~\ref{lemma:crossing_estimates} it is easy to see that $h$ is continuous up to $\overline \Omega$, we have $h\vert_{\partial \Omega} = g$, and that $H_\delta$ converge to $h$ uniformly in $\overline \Omega$ along the corresponding subsequence.
 It follows that $h$ solves the Dirichlet problem for $\Ll_\vphi$ with boundary conditions $g$, thus $h$ satisfies the assumptions of the theorem.
-By the uniqueness of the solution of the Dirichlet problem we conclude that $H_\delta$ converge to $h$. \end{proof}
+Using the uniqueness of the solution of this Dirichlet problem we conclude that the full sequence $H_\delta$ converges to $h$ as $\delta\to 0$. \end{proof}

-Among the arguments used in the proof if Theorem~\ref{thma:harmonic_functions_convergence} given above, the only missing ingredient in the setup of Theorem~\ref{thma:Green_fct_convergence} is an a priori uniform bound on the values of discrete harmonic functions under consideration, from which the proof starts.
+Among the arguments used in the proof of Theorem~\ref{thma:harmonic_functions_convergence} given above, the only missing ingredient in the setup of Theorem~\ref{thma:Green_fct_convergence} is an a priori uniform bound on the values of discrete harmonic functions under consideration, from which the proof starts.
 The next lemma provides this missing ingredient.